abap2UI5-apps/table-content-loader/README.md

 * S/4 Public Cloud ABAP Environment (ABAP for Cloud)
 * S/4 Private Cloud or On-Premise (ABAP for Cloud, Standard ABAP)
 * R/3 NetWeaver AS ABAP 7.50 or higher (Standard ABAP)

-_XSLX support based on abap2xlsx and runs on ABAP Standard only_

 #### Required Projects:
 * S-RTTI